-This Italian-garrisoned island was not occupied by the Germans in the aftermath of the Italian armistice with the Allied in September 1943, giving the Allies the chance to occupy it with special forces in January 1944 and then to establish it as a forward base for the coastal forces harrying German shipping in the Adriatic.
+This Italian-garrisoned island was not occupied by the Germans in the aftermath of the Italian armistice with the Allies in September 1943, giving the Allies the chance to occupy it with special forces in January 1944 and then to establish it as a forward base for the coastal forces harrying German shipping in the Adriatic.
 An advanced air base was also developed on the island to serve the needs of tactical aircraft operating in support of the Yugoslav partisans and against tactical targets of opportunity in the western Balkans.

 At this time Vis island was held by three Yugoslav brigades of the 26th 'Dalmatia' Division of Marshal Josip Broz Tito’s partisan forces, plus British commando units and other smaller units.
 The planning for the definitive 'Freischütz' (ii) was undertaken by the headquarters of Generalleutnant Josef Kübler’s 118th Jägerdivision under the overall supervision of SS-Obergruppenführer und General der Waffen-SS Artur Phleps’s V SS Gebirgskorps.